-Lately, Sarah’s been increasingly interested in the upcoming presidential election, and how the government works in general.
-But even before this campaign kicked off (what seems like at least four years ago), she was heavy into a president from more than a hundred years ago… a man who won the Civil War, narrowly avoided an assassination and was considered the greatest American general until Eisenhower.
+When we originally wrote this post in 2016, Ashar had been increasingly interested in the upcoming presidential election, and how the government works in general.
+But even before this campaign kicked off (what seems like at least a million years ago), he was heavy into a president from more than a hundred years ago… a man who won the Civil War, narrowly avoided an assassination and was considered the greatest American general until Eisenhower.
 That is, Ulysses S. Grant.

 So to celebrate what would have been his birthday on April 27, we decided to look into Grant’s life and legacy for the iHomeschool Network celebration of April birthdays.